 How cord blood banking works

-Everything that is necessary for these steps from the collection bags to storage vessels is included in the kit.
+Everything necessary for these steps from the collection bags to storage vessels is included in the kit.

-Once your baby’s samples are safely stored in next generation vapor phase tanks, you will receive a certificate of banking highlighting stem cell yield and all the other information you need to know about sample retrieval.
+Once your baby’s samples are safely stored in next generation vapour phase tanks, you will receive an email highlighting stem cell yield and all the other information you need to know about sample retrieval.

 You can rest assured that these samples will be safely stored for the lifetime of your baby.